ArfaDhukka02/CMPT371_A3_Competitive-trivia-quiz/README.md

 ## 7. Academic Integrity & References

 **Code Origin:**
-The socket boilerplate structure was inspired by the course TA tutorial on TCP socket programming.
+The socket structure was inspired by the course TA tutorial on TCP socket programming.
 The game logic, matchmaking queue, synchronized question flow, scoring system, and GUI were written by me.

 **GenAI Usage:**
 - Claude AI was used to assist in building and debugging the Tkinter GUI frontend and to help structure the JSON messaging protocol.